2016 United States Senate election in New Hampshire

-The 2016 United States Senate election in New Hampshire was held November 8, 2016, to elect a member of the United States Senate to represent the State of New Hampshire, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
+The 2016 United States Senate election in New Hampshire was held on November 8, 2016, to elect a member of the United States Senate to represent the State of New Hampshire, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in other states, elections to the United States House of Representatives, and various state and local elections.
 The primary election to select the candidates who appeared on the general election ballot took place on September 13, 2016.

-Incumbent Republican Senator Kelly Ayotte ran for re-election to a second term in office and won the primary by a wide margin.
-The Governor of New Hampshire Maggie Hassan chose not to seek reelection to a third term as governor and instead sought the nomination of the Democratic Party for the Senate.
+Incumbent Republican Senator Kelly Ayotte ran for re-election to a second term in office, and won the primary by a wide margin.
+Governor Maggie Hassan chose not to seek re-election to a third term as governor, and instead sought the nomination of the Democratic Party for the Senate.
 Hassan was unopposed in the Democratic primary and won the general election by 1,017 votes, representing a winning margin of approximately 0.14%.
 This made the election the closest race of the 2016 Senate election cycle, and also the closest race in a New Hampshire Senate election since the disputed 1974–75 election.
-Hassan became the first Democratic senator elected in this seat since the latter election.
+Hassan became the first Democratic senator elected in this seat since the latter election and only the second since 1932.

-The Democratic Party also flipped New Hampshire’s 1st congressional district in the concurrent House election, thus marking the first time since 1854 that New Hampshire had an entirely Democratic congressional delegation.
+The Democratic Party also flipped New Hampshire's 1st congressional district in the concurrent House election, thus marking the first time since 1854 that New Hampshire had an entirely Democratic congressional delegation.
+To date, this remains the last time that a Democratic candidate for Senate in New Hampshire has failed to win a majority of the vote or lost any county other than Belknap and Coös.
+This was the first time since 1932 that a Democrat had won a full term to this Senate seat.
+Hassan was sworn in on January 3, 2017, marking the first time since 1979 that Democrats simultaneously held both of New Hampshire’s Senate seats.

-As of 2022, this remains the last time that a Democratic candidate for Senate in New Hampshire has failed to win a majority of the vote, or Republican carried any county other than Belknap or Coös.
+This is the last time a senator from New Hampshire lost re-election, and was Ayotte's only election loss of her political career.
+She was later elected governor of New Hampshire in 2024.

 Republican primary

 Ayotte was predicted to face opposition in the primary from a Tea Party candidate.
 In October 2013, former New Hampshire Republican State Committee Chairman Jack Kimball said: "There is no question in my mind that she will garner a primary challenger".
-Ultimately, she faced only token opposition.
+Ultimately, she faced only token opposition and won the primary with more than 78% of the vote.